gocardless/gocardless-pro-ruby/README.md

 - `#request_id`
 - `#errors`

+When the API returns an `invalid_state` error due to an `idempotent_creation_conflict`, where possible, the library will automatically retrieve the existing record which was created using the idempotency key.

+If the client is unable to connect to GoCardless, an appropriate exception will be raised, for example:

+* `Faraday::TimeoutError`, in case of a timeout
+* `Faraday::ConnectionFailed`, in case of a connection issue (e.g. problems with DNS resolution)
+* `GoCardlessPro::ApiError`, for `5xx` errors returned from our infrastructure, but not by the API itself

-If a timeout occurs, and the request being made is idempotent, the library will automatically retry the request up to 3 times before giving up and raising a `Faraday::TimeoutError` error.
+If an error occurs which is likely to be resolved with a retry (e.g. a timeout or connection error), and the request being made is idempotent, the library will automatically retry the request twice (i.e. it will make up to 3 attempts) before giving up and raising an exception.

 ### Using the OAuth API